ggfevans/daggerheart-campaign-vault/01-CHARACTERS/gareth-character/captain-howling-banjo-sheet.md

 Umbral Stalker abilities allow tracking and hunting corrupted beings through terrain others cannot navigate, using shadow magic and primal instincts while maintaining the capacity for strategic mischief.

 ### **Moral Anchor** (Social/Mental)
-Despite your dark methods, you serve as the party's moral anchor for impossible decisions - you have already paid the price others fear, allowing you to guide them through ethical complexity while somehow maintaining hope and humor in a hopeless world.
+Despite your dark methods, you serve as the party's moral anchor for impossible decisions - you have already paid the price others fear, allowing you to guide them through ethical complexity while somehow maintaining hope and humour in a hopeless world.

 ---